Education for improving Our Health-and-Vitality

 oil: twice daily (5 tbsp total), extra-virgin olive oil.

-nuts: daily (walnuts & almonds, and almost-daily peanuts, cashews, sunflower, pumpkin, pecan); occasional pistachios.
+nuts: lots daily (walnuts & almonds, plus cashews, pecan, and almost-daily peanuts, sunflower, pumpkin); occasional pistachios for taste treats.

-grains: daily oats (dry/rolled Quaker in water) and/or boiled mix (oats & lentils); occasional chips (corn, potato), very rarely crackers.
+grains: daily oats (dry/rolled Quaker in water) and/or boiled mix (oats & lentils); occasionally (1 or 2 per month) donuts or bagels, or chips (corn, potato), and more rarely crackers.

-animal protein: medium-small amounts, fairly low fat, with canned meats from Costco – often fish (sardines, salmon, tuna) and sometimes chicken — and sometimes baked chicken (from Whole Foods); egg (typically 1/2 per day); milk (1% or skim, liquid or dried); organic ground beef (about 1/4 pound/week).
+animal protein: medium-small amounts, fairly low fat, with canned meats from Costco – often fish (sardines, salmon, tuna) and sometimes chicken — and sometimes baked chicken (from Whole Foods); egg (typically 1/2 per day); milk (dried non-fat, in water); organic lower-fat ground beef (about 1/4 pound/week).

 intermittent fasting: This began in late 2021.
 Why?
 It's widely recommended by scientists as a generally-beneficial health practice.
 Specifically and personally, I began doing it as a protective action after learning about my genetic risks.
 How?
-Most days (usually 6 per week) I eat only two meals, one around mid-day (with vegetable blend, olive oil, animal-protein, 7 kinds of nuts/seeds: walnuts, almonds, peanuts, cashews, pecans, sunflower seeds, pumpkin seeds) and then early evening (vegetables, walnuts, olive oil, animal-protein, plus fruits, grains).
-Some days (averaging once per week) I also eat at a third time.
+Most days (usually 6 per week) I eat only two meals, one in late morning (with vegetable blend, grains, olive oil, animal protein, 7 kinds of nuts/seeds: walnuts, almonds, peanuts, cashews, pecans, sunflower seeds, pumpkin seeds) and then late afternoon (vegetables, nuts, olive oil, animal-protein, plus fruits).
+Some days (averaging once a week) I also eat at a third time.

 slow eating: Usually I eat slowly, chewing thoroughly for better digestion (a functional purpose, to break food into small pieces, and mix it with saliva that helps digest the complex carbohydrates of vegies & grain) and for better tasting (an emotional purpose, to enjoy the delicious flavor of foods).
-But also quickly — so all food can be digested, once the process begins — by chewing constantly without breaks, usually taking 30-60 minutes from start to finish.
+But also quickly — so all food can be digested, once the process begins — by chewing constantly with minimal breaks, usually taking 30-45 minutes from start to finish.

 dietary supplements